theoladune/AIVC-Seminar/text/script.md

 year.

-Roughly speaking, we see that the learned codec is competitive with HEVC for random access and low-delay P, and it is significantly better for all intra coding.
+Roughly speaking, we see that the learned codec is competitive with HEVC for random access (in yellow) and low-delay P (in red).
+For all intra (in green), the learned coder is significantly better than HEVC.

 ---

-To sum up, with this open source coder, we provide a tool to compress videos using a learned coder which has performance on par with HEVC for different coding configurations and rate targets.
+To sum up, with this open source coder, we provide a way of compressing videos using a learned coder which has performance on par with HEVC for different coding configurations and rate targets.

 ---

 Moreover, this learned coder scored the best performance among all learned coders at the CLIC 21 challenge.
 This further legitimizes the results obtained by our coder.

 # Part 2